prashantmpatil/libosmocore/README.md

 * **libosmocoding** contains an implementation of GSM channel coding
 * **libosmosim** contains infrastructure to interface SIM/UICC/USIM cards
 * **libosmotrau** contains encoding/decoding functions for A-bis TRAU frames
+* **libosmomslookup** contains mobile subscriber lookup functions, currently over DNS/mDNS (other protocols like GSUP may be added in the future)

 Homepage